 The really important kind of freedom involves attention and awareness and discipline, and being able truly to care about other people and to sacrifice for them over and over in myriad petty, unsexy ways every day.
 That is real freedom.
 That is being educated, and understanding how to think.
 The alternative is unconsciousness, the default setting, the rat race, the constant gnawing sense of having had, and lost, some infinite thing.

 … the real value of a real education, which has almost nothing to do with knowledge, and everything to do with simple awareness; awareness of what is so real and essential, so hidden in plain sight all around us, all the time, that we have to keep reminding ourselves over and over: “This is water.”
 “This is water.”
 It is unimaginably hard to do this, to stay conscious and alive in the adult world day in and day out.
 Which means yet another grand cliché turns out to be true: your education really IS the job of a lifetime.
 And it commences: now.
 I wish you way more than luck.

-I thank Wallace for reminding me of of so much—that education is about choosing to escape our biological and cultural default settings; that we can only control our own minds, and not the external world; and that real education is a lifelong process.
-Finally, I thank all the friends and teachers who help provide me with a liberal arts education so long ago.
+I thank Wallace for reminding me that education is about choosing to escape our biological and cultural default settings; that we can only control our own minds, not the external world; that real education is a lifelong process; and that the meaning of life is found, if anywhere, in ordinary things.
+Finally, I would like to thank all the friends and teachers who helped provide me with a liberal arts education so long ago.
 It has not made me rich, but it has helped make me free.

 And here is the speech in full.

 Note – Our of respect for DFW’s memory, I did not discuss the few sentences in the middle of the speech relating to suicide.

 12 thoughts on “Summary of David Foster Wallace’s Commencement Speech at Kenyon College”